cnerg/cnerg.github.com/source/projects/workflow.rst

 how you learn.
 Furthermore, such failures are how you clarify exactly what a piece of code should be doing.

-By frequently merging the master, staging, and relevant topical branched from upstream (newk/newk) to your repository (you/newk) or from master to stanging and staging to topical (awesome), you are ensuring that the code you are working on continues to function.
+By frequently merging the main, staging, and relevant topical branched from upstream (newk/newk) to your repository (you/newk) or from main to stanging and staging to topical (awesome), you are ensuring that the code you are working on continues to function.
 If something breaks, you can take care of it then in that moment while everything is still fresh in your mind.
 By waiting to merge or rebase